The seamstress (A Tale of Two Cities): Character analysis

 Her calm disposition only breaks once as she tells Carton of her cousin, five years her junior, who is her only familial relative.
 She remains calm as she describes that they have been separated by poverty and that her cousin will not know of her fate, but begins to tear up as she wonders if it will be a long wait before she sees her again in heaven.

 She is understanding and accepting of the Republic even as she is sentenced to death.
 She states, "I am not unwilling to die, if the Republic which is to do so much good to us poor, will profit by my death".
 She only references the Republic once more as she mentions her cousin in that the Republic may extend her cousin's life to old age.

 Relationship with Sydney Carton

-The seamstress is the last person Sydney Carton speaks to before his death and acts as a powerful love interest for him in their final moments.
-Through her character, Dickens provides hope and closure to the story of Sydney Carton as he subjects the reader to believe that they will be together in the afterlife.

-After she realizes that Carton has sacrificed himself for Darnay, she calls him "brave and generous", the sole character of the book to overtly do so (other characters have only alluded to his potential for goodness).
+After she realizes that Carton has sacrificed himself for Darnay, she calls him "brave and generous".

-She asks Sydney Carton to hold her hand as she rides with him to the guillotine, a request to which he readily acquiesces.
-As they get off the carriage, Carton continues to hold her hand until she is called to death.
 They share a brief kiss before she goes to die.
-Though they share only a moment together, their relationship is one of the most profound and moving of the entire novel.
-Carton's last meaningful action in his life is to provide solace to the seamstress in her last moments, in which Dickens continues his theme of redemption in the novel.